 Public Transportation and Taxis

-Chennai airport is well-connected in terms of transport.
-The following options are available for getting to the city center:
+Chennai airport is well-connected in terms of transport, and there are numerous options available for getting to the city center.

 - App-based cab services Ola and Uber operate at the airport.
 Both have booking kiosks and dedicated pickup areas there.
 At the domestic terminal, the Uber Pickup Zone is located at pillars 6-8 opposite Arrival Gate 3.
 At the international terminal, the Uber Pickup Zone is beside the Uber kiosk.

 - Fastrack Cabs and prepaid taxis are another popular private taxi service at Chennai airport.
 Fares have been reduced to compete with Ola and Uber.

 - The new Chennai Metro train connects Chennai airport with Chennai Central on the Blue Line.
 Trains run from around 6 a.m. to 11 p.m, with departures every 20 minutes during non-peak hours and every 10 minutes during peak hours (see timetable).
 The one-way fare is 70 rupees (see fare chart).
 Self-check-in counters are provided at the Airport Metro station for outgoing airline passengers.

 - There's also a suburban train station at Tirusulam, a couple of kilometers from the airport.
 Suburban trains run from there to Egmore Station.
 Travel time is around 40 minutes.

 - Alternatively, a Metropolitan Transport Corporation bus service goes from the airport to the city center.
 Take bus 18A from the bus stop outside the terminal building.
 However, do be prepared to walk quite a distance to get there.

 Where to Eat and Drink